QEHS-Networking/WireGuard-on-RPi/README.md

 #### Section 6: Device Configuration

+How do you copy and paste public and private keys to device (i.e. Android Phone)
+- Method 1: email .txt of keys (CAUTION: email not secure, yet convenient)
+- Method 2: print .txt to paper and cross out characters as typed (secure and painful)

 **App Interface**

 Install WireGuard on Clients is same as on a server (i.e. Linux or iOS devices, Windows Client is "in the works")